AF-ROBOTICS/CapstoneC23/README.md

 ### Microhard
 The microhards are set up at the IP addresses taped to them, one as a master and the other as a slave.
 Current setup:
-1. 1 antenna on each board (Be careful this connection is delicate)
+1. 1 antenna should already be on each board (Be careful this connection is delicate) 1a.
+If these are not connected, carefully snap the female end of the antenna cable onto the male port found on the top of the board.
-2. The master is set at the IP address: 192.168.168.11
+3. The master is set at the IP address: 192.168.168.11
-3. The slave is set up at the IP address: 192.168.168.12
+4. The slave is set up at the IP address: 192.168.168.12
-4. These work just as routers after setup
+5. These work just as routers after setup

 If you wish to restart both boards or start from scratch:
 1. Ensure the antenna is connected to the board - be careful as this connection is delicate